 Do work that directly impacts the issue.

 Not “sort of” and not indirectly.
-Your organization will need to be on the front line making impact where it’s needed most.
+Your organization will need to be on the front line making an impact where it’s needed most.

 Make it easy for people to find you and see your connection to the issue.

 Consistently demonstrate your expertise to your board, current supporters, and anyone that already knows you.
 Communicate your work, your history of success, and efficacy.
 This increases your chances of people stepping up to make a difference.
-When your issue is covered in the news, post articles on social media and clearly communicate your connection and impact.
+When your issue is covered in the news, post articles on social media, and clearly communicate your connection and impact.
 Maybe you’ll have time to pitch a story to a media outlet, but the success of RAICES shows the importance of talking to your existing groups via social media, your website, and email.

 Have multiple easy ways for people to make donations.

 Sign up now for Facebook donate and be ready to go.
 Please note, I wouldn’t use Facebook donations as your main fundraising strategy because it’s harder to follow up with Facebook donors (you won’t always get their email address).
-But in reactionary fundraising you’ll benefit from having this easy tool for donors to use and share.
+But in reactionary fundraising, you’ll benefit from having this easy tool for donors to use and share.
 You should also have capabilities ready for peer-to-peer, text-to-give (great if you’ll be on TV or radio), and a smooth checkout process on your website.

 Use all communication channels to give updates on your work.

-Communicate what the funds will be used for, how that action addresses the issue, and any additional help you might need.
+Communicate what the funds will be used for, how that action addresses the issue and any additional help you might need.
 You will have millions of people waiting for instructions from you, so think of ways to keep them engaged.